ProBeat: Google can be proud of poor Pixel shipments, Essential should give up

 Google this week started offering loyal Nexus owners 20 percent off Pixel 2s.
 In October, Essential reduced the price of its phone from $700 to $500, and this week it offered three new “limited edition” colors.

-That’s all fine and dandy, but these are distractions.
+These are all fine and dandy distractions.
 Google needs to spend more time thinking about what worked with Nexus and focus on a global expansion plan.
 Essential needs to tap out and shift strategy.

 ProBeat is a column in which Emil rants about whatever crosses him that week.